ccoenraets/salesforce-developer-advanced/Using-the-Salesforce1-Platform-APIs.md

 1. Using your favorite code editor, open **index.html** in **salesforce-developer-advanced/client**

-1. In the last script block (right after the **Initialize forcejs here** comment), initialize the forcejs library and initiate the login process:
+1. In the last script block (right after the **Initialize forcejs here** comment), initialize the ForceJS library and initiate the login process:

     ```
     force.init({